Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 For more information about this command, see ["az storage blob upload-batch"](https://docs.microsoft.com/en-us/cli/azure/storage/blob?view=azure-cli-latest#az_storage_blob_upload_batch).

 <a name="depotlocation"></a>
-* The URL for the SAS depot location:
+* You must obtain the URL for the SAS depot location as follows:

 **Note:** In these steps, SAS Token refers to the Shared Access Signature Token.
 1. From the Azure Portal [here](https://portal.azure.com/#home), click *Resource Groups*.